MitchellThompkins/cocoOS/temp_notes.md

     document the behavior, or if I should make it something more predictable / understandable.

-  * The internal state being dependent on line-number I fear will cause problems, especially if a task conflicted with a valid state.

-  * I'm worried some optimizer will see the expanded MACROs and say "uh, no", or more likely, static analyais will yell b/c of this crazy formulation.

   ```c
       switch ( os_task_state )
     {